-Reading The purchase of a validated Systematic Synthetic Phonics programme.
-Little Wandle phonics programme purchased and established across Foundation Stage and Key Stage One with catch up sessions in Key Stage Two implemented this academic year.
-All staff have completed Little Wandle training and fidelity of teaching established throughout the school.
+Reading The continued implementation of a validated Systematic Synthetic Phonics programme.
+Further Little Wandle resources purchased and used across Foundation Stage and Key Stage One as well as in catch up sessions in Key Stage Two.
+All staff remain up to date with Wandle training and fidelity of teaching established throughout the school.
 Accelerated Reader The continuation of the Accelerated Reader subscription and the purchase of additional books to support the programme. increase the comprehension, vocabulary and literacy skills of identified pupils through the tracking of pupils reading practice in school and at home.
 All pupils in Key Stage Two are enrolled on the Accelerated Reader programme and pupils in Year Two who have reached the expected standard in phonics.
 Additional Accelerated Reader resources for the library have also been purchased, specifically books aimed at older lower ability readers and more able readers.
 In house data shows that the majority of pupils made at least expected progress in reading and increased their reading age.
 EYFS Additional resources purchased for the outdoor learning environment in EYFS.
 Positive pupil and parent voice received.
 Engagement of EYFS pupils in the outdoor area is high.
 A range of activities in the outdoor environment is planned and facilitated daily.
 Academic Planners Academic planners purchased for all pupils from Nursery to Year Six.
 The profile of homework and home reading across the school continues to improve through the use of planners.
 Additional information to help parents support their child's learning at home are included in the contents.
+Book Bags Book bags provided for all children new to the school including those joining Nursery and Reception.
+The profile of home school links is further enhanced as well as the profile of home reading and homework.
+Children welcomed into the Brigg Primary School 'family' from their first day in school.

 Targeted Academic Support Engagement in the National Tutoring Programme through the use of tuition, mentoring and school-led tuition.
-Approximately 100 pupils in Key Stage engaged in at least one of the elements of the National Tutoring Programme, including Third Space Mathematics sessions.
+Approximately 100 pupils, across Key Stages One and Two, engaged in at least one of the elements of the National Tutoring Programme, including Third Space Mathematics sessions.
 The majority of these pupils made accelerated progress in at least one of the core subjects and gaps in learning were effectively identified.
 Additional class based teaching assistants used to provide targeted intervention and additional classroom support during afternoon sessions.
 Children were provided with specific, targeted intervention and in-class support.
 Pre-teaching sessions took place to build confidence.
-TA's led catch-up groups to address misconceptions and close gaps.
-An additional member of teaching staff placed in Year Six three afternoons a week during the Spring term.
-Class sizes during afternoon booster sessions reduced in Year Six allowing targeted support of pupils in Mathematics and GPS.
+TA's led catch-up groups to address misconceptions and close gaps as well as delivering phonics catch up sessions.
 Pastoral Support To provide support for vulnerable pupils and their families so they can overcome barriers which may impact on educational achievement.
 The pastoral support team work with vulnerable children and their families, through the delivery of a variety of intervention programmes.
 As well as tracking the progress of pupils using the Boxall Profile, school is working closely with families to ensure that children are as successful as they can be, providing both children and parents with strategies that can support mental health and wellbeing as well as academic success.
 To provide regular Forest School sessions for targeted pupils to build confidence and self- esteem and overcome barriers which may impact on educational achievement.
 Boxall profile assessments were used to identify 28 pupils who would benefit from Forest School sessions.
 These same pupils continue to access the provision this academic year.